 enough to limit proper range of motion and joint function.
 So how do you stop it?

 They say an ounce of prevention is worth a pound of cure and in this instance they are definitely correct.
 The problem lifters face with their shoulders generally is not from blunt force trauma but rather from poor form, excessive weight, and repetitive overuse.
 So before your next benching session remember these things.

-Get your blood pumping to the shoulders with a light weight warm up and prepare your rotator cuff with these exercises:
+One good way to help ease shoulder pain is to get your blood pumping.
+Do this with a light weight warm up and prepare your rotator cuff with these exercises:

 - Anterior Rotation – While lying on your left side on a flat bench grasp a 5-8 pound dumbbell with your right hand.
 With your elbow bent at a 90 degree angle at your right side bring your forearm from rest to parallel with the floor and then return.
 Repeat for 2 sets of 15 repetitions on each side.

 - Lateral Rotation – While lying face down on a flat bench grasp a 5-8 pound dumbbell with your left hand.
 Your elbow should be shoulder level with your fist pointing towards the floor.
 Raise the dumbbell forward until your hand has reached shoulder level then return.
 Repeat this for 2 sets of 15 on each side.

 - Windmills – Now here is a favorite from 7th grade P.E. class.
 While standing straight raise your arms to shoulder level at your sides.
 With palms facing down make small circles in the air with your arms.
 Continue this for 45 seconds, repeat twice.